Jarhead20/RRPathGen/README.md

 1. Download the jar from the [releases page](https://github.com/Jarhead20/RRPathGen/releases).
 2. Check that you have at least java 8 installed `java --version`
-3. Run the jar from the command line `java -jar .\RRPathGen-1.2.2.jar` if you do not run from the command line you will not be able to export properly
+3. Run the jar either by double clicking it or through the command line with `java -jar RRPathGen-X.X.X.jar`

 ## Installation (Intellij)